Billy Ficca

 William Joseph Ficca (born February 15, 1950, in Delaware) is an American drummer who was a founding member of the rock groups Television and The Waitresses.

 Career

-Italian origins, Ficca was a childhood friend of Tom Verlaine (aka Tom Miller).
+Of Italian origins, Ficca was a childhood friend of Tom Verlaine (aka Tom Miller).
 Verlaine moved to New York and in 1972 put together The Neon Boys with Richard Hell (Richard Meyers).
 They recruited Ficca to be their drummer and then, with the addition of second guitarist Richard Lloyd, changed their name to Television.
 After Television broke up Ficca joined The Waitresses.
 Ficca also worked with Nona Hendryx & Zero Cool, 40 Families and The Washington Squares.
 He frequently performed with guitarist/vocalist Tom Verlaine and bassist Richard Hell as well as bassist Clint Bahr.
-He also played with the French poet and singer Sapho in 1980 on her LP called "Sapho".
+He also played with the French poet and singer Sapho in 1980 on her LP called Sapho.